arimorcos/arimorcos.github.io/content/blogPosts/Clustering subreddits by common word usage.md

 ## Conclusions ##

 Overall, I'm quite pleased with how this analysis turned out.
 Not only did subreddits cluster in a reasonable fashion according to topics, many of the clusters can be defined by differences in just a few individual words, with pronouns having a disproportionate influence.
-How we write says a lot about us.
+Perhaps most surprisingly, one can categorize subreddits based on just a small subset of words and comparatively little processing.
+I suppose how we write says a lot about us.

 You can check out the iPython notebook used to perform these analyses [here](http://nbviewer.ipython.org/github/arimorcos/reddit_analyses/blob/master/Cluster%20comments.ipynb#).